Two years full-time.

 Four years part-time.

-The course start dates is February.
+The course start date is September.

 Level 4 entry: Level 3 qualification or 80 UCAS tariff points